 How we ran it

-We did not lead the panel.
-We did not show them spec sheets in advance.
-We wanted the cars to speak first, the brochures second.
+We did not lead the panel and we did not show pricing until the scores were in.
+We wanted the cars to speak first.

 What the drivers said